Back to blog

 4. Enhanced traceability & battery passports.
 All manufacturers are required to issue a "battery passport" for every battery they produce.
 This passport must contain information related to the components, quality of materials used and procedures that have been applied during production.
 The battery passport must also include a description of how to dispose of batteries at the end of their life cycle.
 In certain respects, EU battery traceability regulations are more stringent than requirements for human medical records.
 Those looking at a battery's history will have no issue understanding its DNA.

-In looking ahead at the remainder of this decade and the anticipated EU Battery Regulation timeline, EV manufacturers and their suppliers should be aware of several key provisions:
+In looking ahead at the remainder of this decade and the anticipated regulation timeline, EV manufacturers and their suppliers should be aware of several key provisions:

 • 2023: Enactment of the EU Battery Regulation